Rules of the Sensometric Society

 The honorary treasurer shall keep proper records of all financial transactions of the fund.
 Such records shall be made available for inspection by the committee, provided that at least fourteen days notice of such an inspection shall be given.

-The records of the financial transactions of the fund shall be laid before the biannual general meeting.
+The records of the financial transactions of the fund shall be laid before the biennial general meeting.

-The biannual general meeting shall be held each second year at a place and time to be determined by the committee.
+The biennial general meeting shall be held each second year at a place and time to be determined by the committee.
 All members of the group shall be entitled to vote.

-All members of the group shall be given 2 months notice of the time and place of the biannual general meeting and shall be asked to nominate those officers and members of the committee to be elected at the biannual general meeting.
-Such nominations shall be received by the honorary secretary at least three weeks before the date of the biannual general meeting.
-Any member shall be able to place items on the agenda of the biannual general meeting provided at least three weeks notice is given to the honorary secretary.
+All members of the group shall be given 2 months notice of the time and place of the biennial general meeting and shall be asked to nominate those officers and members of the committee to be elected at the biennial general meeting.
+Such nominations shall be received by the honorary secretary at least three weeks before the date of the biennial general meeting.
+Any member shall be able to place items on the agenda of the biennial general meeting provided at least three weeks notice is given to the honorary secretary.

 The business transacted shall be:

-• to agree to the minutes of the previous biannual general meeting and of any general meetings held during the previous year;
+• to agree to the minutes of the previous biennial general meeting and of any general meetings held during the previous year;

 • to elect a teller for the meeting;